aliang8/Bomberman/README.md

 -bots move one tile at a time and moves to a safespot when a bomb is planted.

+Matthew 6/1/16

+-Added bomb detection and player detection for bots and using these for better decision making -bots are a bit buggy using this

+Matthew 6/3/16

+-Added detection of the nearest bomb so it's easier for bots to avoid these bombs.
+For ex, if there's 2 or more bombs within its radius, it'll take care of the nearest bomb first.

+Matthew 6/5/16

+-Added a method for bots to avoid it's own placed bombs and other explosions more effectively.
+-Bug where it will not always make the best actions to avoid bombs.
+Sometimes run into other bombs and die.

 ##Project plan/outline including our goals prioritized by importance and chronology (things to do + things already done): ##
 (SUBJECT TO CHANGE)